CleverChuk/EmailBot/README.md

 > Download emailBot folder zip

+> Unzip  the folder

+> Open driver.py in your fav editor

+> Add emails to email list

-> Unzip  the folder and run driver.py as command (for Linux users)
+> Then run driver.py as command (for Linux users)

 > C:\user\\...\emailBot> python driver.py (windows) assuming python3 is in your PATH